nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```

 The manifest has two Kubernetes objects:
 - An NLB (Network Load Balancer) which will be in charge of redirecting the traffic between the different Secondary pods.
-The ClusterIP property is optional and is used to assign a fixed private IP to the Load Balancer, this can help you in the configuration of the Security Server Sidecar at the central server, if not assigned, a new private IP will be assigned to the Load Balancer in each deployment.
+The ClusterIP property is optional and is used to assign a fixed private IP to the Load Balancer, this can help you in the configuration of the Security Server Sidecar at the central server.
+If the ClusterIP is not assigned, a new private IP will be assigned to the Load Balancer in each deployment.
-It has the required ports "5500" "5577" for the messages communication between Security Servers open.
+It has the required ports "5500" and "5577" to exchange messages between Security Servers open.

-- A DeploymentControll for deploy the "n" numbers of Pods with the image for the Secondary Pods, as image tag we can choose between the "secondary" or "secondary-slim" described in [3 X-Road Security Server Sidecar images for Kubernetes](#3-x-road-security-server-sidecar-images-for-Kubernetes).
+- A DeploymentControl for deploying the "n" numbers of Pods with the image for the Secondary Pods.
+As image tag, we can choose between the "secondary" or "secondary-slim" described in [3 X-Road Security Server Sidecar images for Kubernetes](#3-x-road-security-server-sidecar-images-for-Kubernetes).

-The Pods have one volume for store the public and private ssh keys defined on [4.2.4 Kubernetes Secrets](#424-Kubernetes-secrets) require for the synchronization with the Primary Pod via ssh.
+The Pods have one volume to store the public and private SSH keys defined on [4.5.4 Kubernetes Secrets](#454-Kubernetes-secrets) which are required for the synchronization with the Primary Pod via SSH.

-It is not required to add a new volume for store the configuration since all the secondary Pods synchronize the configuration with the Primary, but could be use to make sure that all the Secondary Pods have the same configuration in case any fail to synchronize.
+It is not required to add a new volume to store the Secondary Pod configuration, since all the secondary Pods synchronize the configuration with the Primary, but it could be useful to make sure that all the Secondary Pods have the same configuration in case any of them fail to synchronize.

 The Secondary Pods also have a "ReadinessProbe", this test will run a healthcheck every 10 seconds, starting 200 seconds after deployment, as long as the healthcheck result is not positive, the Pod status will remain in "NotReady" and will not be included in the redirection of the Load Balancer.

-After the manifest is deployed we can scale the Secondary Pods by running:
+After the manifest is deployed we can scale the Secondary Pods by running (**reference data: 3.1, 3.18**):
 ```
 kubectl scale -n <namespace name> --replicas=<number replicas> deployment/<pod name>
 ```